 “The up-to-date renewal of the religious life comprises both a constant return to the sources of the whole of the Christian life and to the primitive inspiration of the institutes, and their adaptation to the changed conditions of our time.”
-This verse from Vatican II, (Decree on the Up-to-date Renewal of Religious life) is very meaningful to all of us, the Vincentian family members, as we celebrate the 400th Anniversary of the charism of our founder, St. Vincent.
+This verse from Vatican II, (Decree on the Up-to-date Renewal of Religious life) is very meaningful to all of us, the Vincentian family members.

 The two events which are remembered as the beginning of the charism in St. Vincent’s life are the preaching of word of God at Folleville and the beginning of confraternity of Charity at Chatillon, which was also the result of a Sunday sermon he preached in his parish.
 St. Vincents’s words always had the spiritual power to move his listeners to spiritual conversion and for works of Christian charity.
 It is because they came from his deep prayer experience and conviction of God’s love and wisdom revealed in the word of God.